 One of the most anticipated products of 2016 came from Canon and their 5D Mark IV.
 It has been both praised for its low light performance, and criticized for its crop 4K with an MJPEG codec.

-[RELATED: IN DEFENCE OF THE 4K ON THE 5D MARK IV]
+[RELATED: IN DEFENsE OF THE 4K ON THE 5D MARK IV]

 A generous bump in megapixels, 4k video, a touchscreen, and 2 stops more dynamic range make this a noteworthy product, but for Pye the dual Pixel AF live view made this his product of the year, saying it “has completely changed the way I shoot”.